picmi/help/docs/business/about-picmi/understanding-workflows.md

 # Understanding Workflows

 A **workflow** in PICMI is the structured series of steps that a person follows to complete an application for either employment or service agreements.
-Workflows guide applicants through all necessary information collection, declarations, and documentation before presenting them with a contract.
+Workflows guide participants through all necessary information collection, declarations, and documentation before presenting them with an agreement.

 ## What is a workflow?

 Workflows are the backbone of PICMI's application process.
 They ensure that:

 - All required information is collected consistently
-- Applicants understand the role, organisation, and expectations
+- Participants understand the opportunity, organisation, and expectations
-- Compliance requirements are met before contracts are issued
+- Compliance requirements are met before agreements are issued
 - The process is fair, legal, and inclusive for everyone

 ::: prompt
-Workflows sit between the job/proposal and the contract in PICMI's structure: **Organisation → Job/Proposal → Workflow → Contract**
+Workflows sit between the opportunity and the agreement in PICMI's structure: **Organisation → Opportunity → Workflow → Agreement**
 :::

 ## Workflow structure: Pages and items

-Every workflow is organised into **pages**, and each page contains **items** that applicants interact with or review.
+Every workflow is organised into **pages**, and each page contains **items** that participants interact with or review.

 :::prompt
 PICMI has industry-standard workflows that have been tested and approved by the PICMI team ready for you to use.
 They